 Three ways of minimising the cost of acquiring

-If you are pulling your hair out, unsure how to minimise the cost of acquiring new customers, then these three handy suggestions could be of use to you:
+If you are pulling your hair out, unsure how to minimise the cost of acquiring new customers, then the Inbound Marketing flywheel could be handy:

 There are many methods that you can apply here.
 From displaying error-free website copy to having all your landing pages optimised, using compelling calls-to-action and making your site format-flexible across all the platforms.
 Don’t shy away from A/B testing various webpages, to determine which approach works best for them.

-3. Enhance the value of your existing customers
+3. Delight: Enhance the value of your existing customers

 Get your customers excited about investing in new releases and product upgrades.
 Also, by getting these existing customers to become product or service evangelists for your company, will cause your user value to catapult.